sjforman/sjforman.github.io/content/posts/ebikes-are-magic/index.md

 ### 1. It's often the *very fastest* way to travel

-The ebike is often the very fastest way to get to any destination within a handful of miles.
+For any destination within a handful of miles, an ebike gets you there shockingly fast.
 There's a market a mile from my house that I sometimes walk to.
 It's a nice walk!
 But it's 20 minutes each way.
 Forty minutes to walk back and forth.
 On my bike, it's maybe 3 minutes.
 Locking up is quick — much faster than parking.
 Door to door just feels startlingly fast, almost like a magic trick.

 ### 2. Biking is usually the *cheapest* way too, by a wide margin

 Driving is quite costly per mile, especially when you include all the easy-to-ignore costs like insurance, maintenance, and depreciation.
 Public transit is cheaper, but far from free.
 But the marginal cost per mile traveled on an ebike is close to nil.
-The cost of electricity to charge the battery rounds down to nothing.
+Electricity to charge the battery rounds down to nothing.
 So if you score your options on cost & speed together, the ebike will often trounce your other options even more handily.

 ### 3. A more affordable purchase than you might think

-I think many people have a misconception lodged in their minds that an ebike is a roughly five thousand dollar purchase.
+I think many people have the misconception that an ebike is a roughly five thousand dollar purchase.
 It certainly can be, but you don't need to spend anywhere near that to get a really solid one.
-Mine is a Ride1Up — a solid, dependable, well-made [Class 3 bike](https://www.rei.com/learn/expert-advice/how-to-choose-an-ebike.html) with decent components, a throttle, front shocks, a rear rack, and integrated lights.
-It's currently available from [Ride1Up](https://go.ride1up.com/aff_ad?campaign_id=36&aff_id=1056) for $1295.
+Mine is a Ride1Up — a solid, dependable, well-made Class 3 bike with solid components, a throttle, front shocks, a rear rack, and integrated lights.
+It's currently available from [Ride1Up](https://go.ride1up.com/aff_c?offer_id=2&aff_id=1056&url=https%3A%2F%2Fride1up.com%2Fproduct%2F700-series%3Ftransaction_id%3D{transaction_id}%26utm_campaign%3D{affiliate_id}){{< ref "1" >}} for $1295.

 ### 4. Going faster cuts stress dramatically

 When there's no adequate bike lane, the center of the rightmost lane is usually the best option to avoid the door zone.
-On my old acoustic bike, I used to find this deeply stressful.
+On my old manual bike, I used to find this deeply stressful.
 I could go pretty fast, but not fast enough to mollify drivers.
 If you ride at 15mph in front of them, drivers become psychopaths.
-I stopped riding entirely for a few years after some close-call punish-passes and verbal assaults.
+I stopped riding entirely for a few years after some close call punish-passes and verbal assaults.
 The ebike almost completely removes this discomfort.
 Because driver rage isn't linear with delay.
 At 25mph some drivers are still impatient, but they don't respond with the same blind and incandescent rage as they do when briefly forced to go 15mph.
 This may be the single biggest improvement in my riding experience compared to my old bike.

 ### 5. Quick acceleration forestalls many dangers